evlav/steamos-customizations/README.md

 SteamOS Customizations
 ======================

 You everyday commands:

     # build it all
     make DESTDIR=tmp install

     # have a look at the result
     tree tmp

+Expected Make variables (for packagers):
+- `DESTDIR`: Staging installation directory.
+- `NVIDIA_MODULE_NAME`: the name of the nvidia module (eg. `nvidia` for ArchLinux style distributions, `nvidia-current` for Debian style distributions).